QLavi/Sesmi/README.md

 # Sesmi
-Regex Parser and NFA generator
+Regex Parser and NFA generator and simulator

 ## Build
 ```bash